tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 ----------------------------------------------------------------------

-DCX RP    00RP1011          -       Decrement register pair LHLD a    00101010 lb hb    -       Load H:L from memory ORI #     11110110          ZSPCA   OR  immediate with A ANA S     10100SSS          ZSCPA   AND register with A XRI #     11101110 db       ZSPCA   ExclusiveOR immediate with A
+DCX RP    00RP1011          -       Decrement register pair LHLD a    00101010 lb hb    -       Load H:L with address value.
+ORI #     11110110          ZSPCA   OR  immediate with A ANA S     10100SSS          ZSCPA   AND register with A XRI #     11101110 db       ZSPCA   ExclusiveOR immediate with A